 Your 9-12 months baby food meal planner

-When should I start weaning?The Department of Health recommends that whether you're breastfeeding or bottle feeding, you feed your baby nothing but milk for the first six months.
+When should I start weaning?The Department of Health recommends that whether you're breastfeeding or bottle feeding, you should feed your baby nothing but milk for the first six months.
 It's safe to start weaning when your baby reaches six months old.
-His digestive system is then ready to cope with solid foods and he'll begin to need the extra nutrients and iron that milk alone can't provide after the first six months.
+Their digestive system is then ready to cope with solid foods and they'll begin to need the extra nutrients and iron that milk alone can't provide after the first six months.
 However, some mums start weaning as early as four months old, following health professionals' advice.
 Never start weaning before your baby is 17 weeks old.

 When is my baby ready for solids?Every baby is different but The Department of Health says that you can tell your baby is ready for solids if they:

 But sometimes it can be hard to tell when your baby is ready for solids and you shouldn't assume that a hungrier-than-usual baby means it's time to wean.
 If you're worried about slow weight gain or think your baby seems ready for solids earlier than the recommended six months, discuss this option with your health visitor or GP before you begin, especially if your baby was born premature.

 How should I start weaning?